 During the summer session (Clinical Practice III) there is no clinical practice on Memorial Day or the July 4th holidays.
-Vacation time should be scheduled with the Clinical Instructor so that rotations can be scheduled appropriately.
+There is adequate time in the semester to satisfy the required clinical hours and also take time off.
+Vacation time should be scheduled with the Clinical Preceptor so that rotations can be scheduled appropriately.